-Both the lacteals, lymphatics, and thoracic duct, are furnished with valves, which are much more common in these vessels than in the red veins.
-These valves are ufually in pairs, and ferve to promote the courfe of the chyle and lymph towards the thoracic duct, and to prevent its return.
-Mention has been made of the glands, through which the lacteals pafs in their course through the mefentery ; and it is to be observed, that the lymphatics pass through similar glands in their way to the thoracic duct.
-These glands are all of a conglobate kind, but the changes which the chyle and lymph undergo in their paffage through them, have not yet been afcertained.
+Both the lacteals, lymphatics, and thoracic duct, are furnished with valves, which are much more common in these vesses than in the red veins.
+These valves are usually in pairs, and ferve to promote the course of the chyle and lymph towards the thoracic duct, and to prevent its return.
+Mention has been made of the glands, through which the lacteals pass in their course through the mesentery; and it is to be obferved, that the lymphatics pass through similar glands are all of a conglobate kind, but the changes which the chyle and lymph undergo in their passage through them, have not yet been afcertained.

-The lymphatic velfels begin from furfaces and cavities in all parts of the bodies as abforbents.
-This is a fact now univerfally allowed ; but how the fluids they abforb are poured into those cavities, is a subject of controverfy.
-The contents of the abdomen, for inftance, were deferibed as being conftantly moiftened by a very thin watery fluid.
-The fame thing takes place in the pericardium, pleura, and all the other cavities of the body, and this watery fluid is the lymph.
-But whether it is exhaled into those cavities through the minute ends of arteries, or tranfuded through their coats, are the points in difpute.
-We cannot here be permitted to relate the many ingenious arguments that have been advanced in favour of each of these opinions ; nor is it perhaps of confequence to our prefent purpole to enter into the difpute.
+The lymphatic veffels begin from furfaces and cavities in all parts of the body as abforbents.
+This is a fact now univerfally allowed; but how the fluids they abforb are poured into those cavities, is a fubject of controverfy.
+The contents of the abdomen, for inftance, were defcribed as being conftantly moiftened by a very thin watery fluid.
+The fame thing takes place in the pericardium, pleura, and all the other cavities of the body, and this watery fluid is the But whether it is exhaled into those lymph. cavities through the minute ends of arteries, or tranfuded through their coats, are the points in dispute.
+2 difpute.
+We cannot here be permitted to relate the many ingenious arguments that have been advanced in favour of each these opinions; nor is it perhaps of confequence to our present purpose to enter into the dispute.
 It will be fufficient if the reader can form an idea of what the lymph is, and of the manner in which it is abforbed.

-The lymph, from its transparency and want of colour, would feem to be nothing but water ; and hence the first discoverets of these vessels stiled them dustus Of the aquosi: but experiments prove, that the lymph of an Abdomen. healthy animal coagulates by being exposed to the air, or a certain degree of heat, and likewife by being fuffered to reft; feeming to agree in this property with that part of the blood called the coagulable lymph.---This property of the lymph leads to determine its ufe, in moiftening and lubricating the feveral cavities of the body in which it is found ; and for which, by its gelatinous principle, it feems to be much better calculated than a pure and watery fluid would be, for fuch it has been fuppofed to be by fome anatomifts.
+The lymph, from its transparency and want of colour, would feem to be nothing but water; and hence the first discoverers of these veffels stiled them ductus aquosi: but experiments prove, that the lymph of an healthy animal coagulates by being exposed to the air, or a certain degree of heat, and likewife by being fuffered to reft; feeming to agree in this property with that part of the blood called the coagulable lymph .- This property of the lymph leads to determine its ufe, in moiftening and lubricating the feveral cavities of the body in which it is found ; and for which, by its gelatinous principle, it feems to be much better calculated than a pure and watery fluid would be, for fuch it has been fuppofed to be by fome anatomifts.